Ellen J. Quinlan, Ph.D.

-My research lies at the intersection of ecology and evolution, aiming to understand the processes that shape patterns of plant biodiversity across space and through time.
-Combining field data, natural history collections, and genome sequence data, I study the biotic and abiotic drivers of range limits.
-As environments are now changing at unprecedented rates, I want to understand the processes that underlie species’ responses (e.g. range shifts, local adaptation, gene flow), particularly those that may enhance resilience to rapid change.
-Most of my work to date has relied on mountain systems as natural laboratories for studying these eco-evolutionary questions across gradients.
+My research lies at the intersection of ecology and evolution, aiming to understand how tropical forests generate, maintain, and reorganize biodiversity as environments change.
+I combine genomics, field ecology, and natural history records to connect population-level processes such as range shifts, gene flow, and demographic change with the biodiversity patterns we observe across landscapes.
+As environments are now changing at unprecedented rates, I am particularly interested in the processes that underlie species’ responses and may enhance resilience to rapid change.
+Much of my work uses mountain systems as natural laboratories for studying these eco-evolutionary questions across environmental gradients.

 Projects